-Failure to obtain an Alarm System User Permit or disconnect a revoked or suspended alarm may result in a fine from $5.00 to $500.00.
-(Each day of violation shall constitute a seperate offense.)
+Failure to obtain an Alarm System User Permit or disconnect a revoked or suspended alarm may result in a fine from $5 to $500.
+(Each day of violation shall constitute a separate offense.)

 False Alarms are costly to alarm users.
-Fines for false alarms in a calender year area:
+Fines for false alarms in a calendar year are:

 * These costs are per false alarm response

 False alarms often disturb neighbors.
 Alarms with exterior ringers often disturb residences great distances from the immediate neighborhood.
 Neighbors, whom they are meant to alert, often disregard the alarm.

 If you have recently moved into a residence in Deerfield and the home was previously wired for an alarm system, please ensure that the system is inactive.
 It is not uncommon for a new resident to be met at the front door by a police officer responding to an alarm that was thought to be disconnected.
 Applications for alarm permits are available at the Police Station.
 If you are installing a new alarm, please contact the Police Department for an Alarm Permit Application.
 The alarm company must also be registered by the State of Illinois.

 Alarm companies must furnish homeowners with instructions that provide adequate information to operate and maintain the alarm system.

 Suggestion: Review these instructions with each member of your family and all keyholders.
 Remember, once a call is received by the Police Dispatcher of an activated alarm, we are required to respond.

 The alarm user must identify a keyholder who can respond to the alarm and open the premises.
 Corporate alarms require the listing of two keyholders.